Hope is the foundation for love and faith. As a culture, we talk extensively about faith and love. But we rarely discuss hope.

 And Hope is our middle child.
 She’s around here somewhere.”

-In family relationships, it is often the middle child who is the glue that bridges and connects the older and younger child.
+In family relationships, the middle child is often the glue that bridges and connects the older and younger child.

 HOPE IS THE FOUNDATION FOR FAITH

 Faith is built on hope.
 Hope is the spark that ignites our faith.
 Hope is that quiet voice and yearning for a better future.